dev-yoonik/YK-Services-Client-DotNetCore/README.md

 string apiSubscriptionKey = "YOUR-X-API-KEY-ENDPOINT";

-// instantiate an IConnectionInformation with the above information IConnectionInformation apiConnectionInformation = new ConnectionInformation(apiBaseUrl, apiSubscriptionKey);
+// instantiate an IConnectionInformation with the above information var apiConnectionInformation = new ConnectionInformation(apiBaseUrl, apiSubscriptionKey);

 // instantiate an IServiceClient and pass the IConnectionInformation IServiceClient apiClient = new ServiceClient(apiConnectionInformation);